int128/gradle-ssh-plugin/README.md

 In the action closure, following property is available:
   * `standardInput` - Output stream to the remote command.
 (Read only)

-See also sudo password interactions in the [class DefaultOperationHandler](src/main/groovy/org/hidetake/gradle/ssh/internal/DefaultOperationHandler.groovy).

 ### Transfer files